Sarah & Ian Hoffman

 Our Presentations

-We love engaging with people of all ages about topics ranging from gender identity and expression, to writing and publishing picture books, to book bans.
-We work with schools, libraries, conferences, faith communities, and other organizations to create engaging presentations that meet the individual needs of each audience.
-Our sessions for younger kids are typically 25-30 minutes, for older students typically 45 minutes, and for adults, our presentations are in the 45-90 minute range.
+We love our work, and we love sharing it with people of all ages.
+Our books are child-friendly introductions to some of the complex issues that come up around gender identity, such as clothing, school bathrooms, and pronouns.
+In addition to these topics, we enjoy sharing our experiences as writers, published picture book authors, and book bans.
+All of our talks are grounded in our personal, lived experience as well as interviews with other parents and professionals.
+Our audiences range from kids pre-K through elementary school, middle schoolers, high schoolers, college students, and adults.
+We speak in person or online at schools, conferences, libraries, faith communities, and other organizations.
+Our sessions for younger kids are typically 25-30 minutes, for older students 45 minutes, and for adults, our presentations are in the 45-90 minute range.
 We are happy to design a session that fits the unique needs of your particular group.

 To arrange a speaking engagement, please contact How Now Booking.